10 Incredible UNESCO World Heritage Sites in Japan

 Yakushima is a subtropical island that’s covered in some of Japan’s oldest living trees; some of which are over 7,000 years old!
 Best known for hot springs, hiking, and of course, its cedar trees, this is the island to go to for adventurers.

 Tip: Locals exaggerate and say that it rains “35 days a month” here.
-It basically rains everyday so pack a or poncho and non-slippery shoes for hiking.
+It basically rains everyday so pack a rain jacket or poncho and non-slippery shoes for hiking.

 7. Iwami Ginzan